filecoin-project/specs-actors/docs/post-mortem-jan-21.md

 The ReportConsensusFault method of the storage miner actor ([code@v2.0.3](https://github.com/filecoin-project/specs-actors/blob/v2.0.3/actors/builtin/miner/miner_actor.go#L1525-L1594)) is intended to be called by any network participant to report a consensus fault committed by the miner.
 The reporter provides the data of two or three block headers (depending on the fault “type”).
 The method passes the headers to a runtime syscall VerifyConsensusFault ([code](https://github.com/filecoin-project/specs-actors/blob/v2.0.3/actors/runtime/runtime.go#L187-L196)) which verifies that the headers represent a valid fault, and then applies penalties to the receiving miner and a small reward to the submitter.
 Penalties include a fee and ineligibility to produce blocks for the next 900 epochs.

 The syscall returns a tuple containing the address of the miner at fault, the epoch of the highest of the blocks comprising it, and the type of fault (or an error, if the fault is not valid).
 The ReportConsensusFault method **failed to check that the address of the miner at fault matched the receiving actor’s address**, i.e. that the correct miner was being reported.
-Because of this, any consensus fault specimen could be used to penalise any and all miners on the network.
+Because of this, any consensus fault specimen could be used to penalize any and all miners on the network.
 In the extreme case, this could have led to all miners being unable to produce blocks, and a hard-to-recover chain halt.

 ### Discovery and mitigation